Self-publishing a book is easy for new authors now, but this simplicity can lead to problems.

 Most book purchases are made by readers searching Amazon or other book retailers.

-Search is the most powerful way to sell books.
+Search is the most powerful way to sell books, but many new authors fail to seriously consider it.

-When you publish, you are asked to select two genre categories and seven search keywords.
+When you publish, you are asked to select three genre categories and seven search keywords.

 If you make your selection on the spur of the moment when you publish, you will achieve nothing from them.